Mk 14 Enhanced Battle Rifle: History

 In 2003, Ron Smith and Smith Enterprise, Inc. created their own version of the M14 EBR (MK14 SEI), which used a medium heavy weight 457 mm (18.0") barrel and was more widely favored than the rifle made by Rock and Ribordy.
-The Smith Enterprise-based MK14 was then used as a basis to eventually create the Mk 14 Mod 0 with Springfield Armory, Inc. being tasked to supply the necessary machinery needed to create the rifle in cooperation with the Naval Surface Warfare Center Crane Division.
+The Smith Enterprise-based MK14 was then used as a basis for the Mk 14 MOD 0 with Springfield Armory, Inc. being tasked to supply the necessary machinery needed to create the rifle in cooperation with the Naval Surface Warfare Center Crane Division.

 United States Navy SEALs were the first to be armed with the EBR in 2004, followed by the U.S. Coast Guard.
 The U.S. Army also uses the M14 EBR-RI, being created and updated by the Weapons Product Support Integration Directorate of the TACOM Life Cycle Management Command at the Keith L. Ware Test Facility in Rock Island Arsenal, Illinois; having fielded approximately 5,000 units by mid-2010.

 In early 2017, the Army began writing a new requirement for an SDM rifle (SDMR) for combat platoons and squads.
-Although the Army has been using the M14 EBR since 2009, they had to be turned in when returning from theater, and it had weight issues being almost 15 lb unloaded.
+Although the Army has been using the M14 EBR since 2009, they had to be turned in when returning from theater, and it was heavy, almost 15 lb unloaded.
 A new marksman rifle will equip each combat arms squad weighing about 11 lb firing standard M80A1 7.62 mm rounds fitted with a rifle optic rather than a telescopic sight.
 In March 2018, the Army announced that a version of the HK G28, which had already been selected to replace the M110 SASS, would be issued as the service's standard SDMR.
 Issuing a 7.62 mm SDMR is meant to increase individual squads' ability to defeat enemy body armor that standard 5.56×45mm rounds cannot penetrate.
 Fielding was planned to start in late 2018.